Nabil-Lahssini/web-app-callback-cats/README.md

 # Goal
-*describe how this web app will (evantually) earn money or make the world a better place*

-School restaurant web application for students to view the menu and be able to order and pay in advance.
-The school will be able to see all orders and can create/view/edit/remove menus and products.
+We will create a restaurant web application, which will also be available both on your desktop as your phone.
+In this app, students will be able to view the menu with all of the available products and which allergies this product has.
+This way, the student knows whether or not it is safe for them to consume.
+The students will also be able to place orders and pay in advance.
+To accomplish this, we will be using Stripe to manage payments and keep track of them.

+The restaurant employees will be able to view all placed orders with its details.
+This will allow them to view, create, edit and remove menus and products.
+This means that the employees will have a dashboard available to them where they can easily access these statistics.
+Here they will be able to manage their stock, orders, menus and products.

-The app allows for students to not have to queue for their meals.
-The school restaurant also has more information about how many meals to make in order to reduce food waste and this also allows for cost savings.
+This app will provide students with an easier way to buy their lunch, removing the need to wait in long queues.
+The restaurant employees will see more information about sales, stock, payments, ...
+This app will also reduce food waste, which allows for cost savings.

+To accomplish this, we will be using JavaScript React to create and serve the website.
+This website will be using our own API, which will be made in NodeJS.
+Both of these will be running in the cloud to ensure its availability.

 # Acceptance criteria
-*how do we know that the goals have been reached?*

 As a student I can…
 * … see the menu of today
 * … see the allergies, price and availability of a product/meal